Whether microplastic particles cause long-term damage is uncertain but reducing our exposure to them will be wise.

 Being plastic, these particles do not decompose all that easily and will accumulate over time in our bodies — a process called bioaccumulation.

-While there is not yet any clear evidence between microplastics and serious illnesses, researchers are increasingly concerned over their long-term effects on our bodies.
+While there is not yet any clear evidence linking microplastics to serious illnesses, researchers are increasingly concerned about their long-term effects on our bodies.

 Key to this concern are the chemicals used in the manufacture of plastics, some of which have already been linked to serious diseases.